yt-project/unyt/paper/paper.md

 units.
 It is thus worth benchmarking unit libraries in a fair manner, comparing with the same operation implemented using plain NumPy.

+![A benchmark comparing the time to square an array and to take the square root of an array.
+See Figure 1 for a detailed explanation of the plot style.](unary.png)

 Here we present such a benchmark.
 We made use of the `perf` [@perf] Python benchmarking tool, which not only provides facilities for establishing the statistical significance of a benchmark run, but also can tune a linux system to